 3. Phoenix, Arizona

-- Summary of market: Arizona is known for its great weather, stunning landscape, job opportunities, and low cost of living.
+- Summary of the market: Arizona is known for its great weather, stunning landscape, job opportunities, and low cost of living.
 The state is also considered landlord-friendly based on its inexpensive property taxes which are one of the lowest in the country.
 Laws also benefit landlords and there’s flexibility when it comes to written notices and eviction laws (late rent payment warrants a 5-day notice while lease violations allow for a 10-day eviction notice).

 - Median price: $475,000